 A small smile crooked Salazar’s lips.
 ‘I assume she won’t be coming back from her investigation.’

 Harry’s smile turned cold.
 ‘No. She won’t.
-There’re an awful lot of acromantula in that part of the forest, with a little help she’ll wonder right into the middle of their nest unaware.
+There’re an awful lot of acromantula in that part of the forest, with a little help she’ll wander right into the middle of their nest unaware.
 Good riddance.
-She’s exactly the sort who’d put on a robes and mask for Voldemort if they thought they could or realised he was back.’
+She’s exactly the sort who’d put on robes and a mask for Voldemort if she thought she could get away with it.’

 Nothing’s worth more than my time with Fleur.
 Harry stifled a sharp pang.
 That’s why I’m doing all of this.

 ‘I think my godfather will tell me a lot of useful things about the Department of Mysteries once it looks a bit more like Dumbledore’s not in total control.’
 Harry tapped the time turner.
 ‘If the worst comes to the worst, I can use this to go back and change my conversations with Sirius until it works.’

 Maybe he knows about the prophecy.
 Harry recalled all the things he’d heard about his parents.
 They were hiding under the Fidelius, they must’ve been hiding for a reason.
 Maybe the Order knows about this prophecy as well.
 Dumbledore probably does.
 He always knows.

 ‘You’re willing to experiment with it now?’
 Salazar’s face lit up.

 ‘No.’ Harry rolled his eyes.
 ‘I don’t know why you’re so eager to lose the only descendant you have that isn’t a mass-murdering megalomaniac in the currents of time.’